BatMichoo/TradingPaintsCleaner/README.md

     ```

     The program will then:

-    * Attempt to load the `.env` file.
-    * Read the `IDS` environment variable.
+    - Read the `IDS` environment variable.
-    * Locate your iRacing `paint` folder (usually in `~/Documents/iRacing/paint`).
+    - Locate your iRacing `paint` folder (usually in `~/Documents/iRacing/paint`).
-    * Iterate through the files and subdirectories within the `paint` folder.
+    - Iterate through the files and subdirectories within the `paint` folder.
-    * Delete any files whose names do not contain any of the identifiers specified in the `IDS` variable.
+    - Delete any files whose names do not contain any of the identifiers specified in the `IDS` variable.
-    * Print the number of deleted files and the amount of disk space freed.
+    - Print the number of deleted files and the amount of disk space freed.

 ## Important Notes

-* **No Undo Functionality:** This program permanently deletes files.
+- **No Undo Functionality:** This program permanently deletes files.
 There is no built-in undo functionality.
 Trading Paints does download all the missing paints when joining a server.

 ## Contributing